jxxl998/chat-ui/README.md

 - add slide down menu component Dropdown to the extra options and apply it to every options icon

 Aug 19
 - assemble all these components in ChatApp, and put it in App.js
+- use react-router to config the routers of SideBar and Content , linking all the single components/pages, also use hooks to pass states
+- modify some effects